Learning More About Cocaine Withdrawal Symptoms

 Doctor Discussing Cocaine Withdrawal Symptoms

 If you use this substance, you may have thought about quitting but are worried about cocaine withdrawal symptoms.
-Withdrawal symptoms are one reason some people delay getting the help they need when addicted to cocaine.
+Withdrawal symptoms are one reason some people delay getting the help they need.
 Understanding both the psychological and physical cocaine withdrawal symptoms will prepare you when you take the step to recover through cocaine addiction treatment.

 Psychological Cocaine Withdrawal Symptoms